Chelsea sign forward Jackson on eight-year deal

 Bournemouth agreed a £20.3m deal for Jackson in January, at which point he had scored three goals in 24 games in all competitions, but the move fell through after his medical.

-Jackson returned for Villarreal in March and went on earn the La Liga player of the month award for May, helping his side finish fifth and qualify for the Europa League.
+Jackson returned for Villarreal in March and went on to earn the La Liga player of the month award for May, helping his side finish fifth and qualify for the Europa League.

 Earlier in the season he went to the World Cup with Senegal, making his debut against the Netherlands in the group stage.